glitch100/Halo-API/README.md

 A C# Wrapper for the official Halo 5 API that can be seen at [http://developer.haloapi.com](http://developer.haloapi.com) - Easy to use, and implement.

-*Current Version: 0.5*
+*Current Version: 0.1.1*

 ###Currently Supported
 - GetMatchesForPlayer
 - GetArenaPostGameCarnageReport
+- GetCustomPostGameCarnageReport
+- GetCapaignPostGameCarnageReport
 - GetArenaServiceRecords

-Currently in the process of modelling everything out.
-Adding more endpoints as I go and building tests seperately.
+Currently in the process of modelling everything out and adding more endpoints as I go and building tests.
 Once in a more comfortable position then I will add more advanced features once all endpoints are complete

 ####Usage